akshitajain2906/SaaS-Churn-Analytics/README.md

     FROM subscriptions
 )
 ```

-This ensures the analysis remains fully reproducible as new data is added.

 ### Churn Classification Model
 The analysis distinguishes between three types of churn, which are often conflated in traditional reporting: